uwe-app/app/site/articles/bundles-introduction.md

 ht bundle build/release --force --name=website-v3.1.0-alpha1
 ```

-> Note that the final name will always include the platform identifier.
+> Note that the final name will always include the platform identifier and only the `amd64` architecture is currently supported

 Next lets look at what happens when a [bundle is launched](../bundles-launch/).